The beaches of South Korea face the threat of development, rising seas - ExBulletin

 But during a recent visit by Reuters, the beach had narrowed to about 3 meters, hit by waves.

 As the water swallowed the sand, some businesses were forced to relocate.
-At other points, steep dunes up to 5 meters deep formed, causing safety concerns and disrupting tourism.
+At other points, steep dunes up to 5 meters were formed, causing safety concerns and disrupting tourism.

 Early development plans lacked environmental protection, and the 1999 Coastal Management Act failed to protect coastlines, unlike tougher measures in countries like the United States and Japan, said Kim In-ho, a professor. who led the Gangwon province survey.